ItsWewin/the-general-public/README.md

-# the-general-public
+### Description
-Write your story
+You can write your story here, without worrying about personal privacy being leaked